brngdsn/swarm-js/README.md

 ![SwarmJS Logo](./assets/swarm-js-logo.png)

-**Swarm JS** is an experimental framework for orchestrating multiple AI "agents" that can transfer control to each other and call functions (or "tools") in a chat-based workflow.
+**SwarmJS** is an experimental framework for orchestrating multiple AI "agents" that can transfer control to each other and call functions (or "tools") in a chat-based workflow.
 It uses the [OpenAI Node.js library][openai-npm], along with a few utilities, to facilitate multi-step reasoning and delegation across different agents with specialized instructions.

 ![SwarmJS Logo](./assets/swarm-js.gif)